auth0/express-oauth2-bearer/README.md

 ### API Documentation:

-`auth()` accepts an asynchronous function receiving a token and returning a set of claims.
+`auth()` accepts an asynchronous function receiving an access token and returning a set of claims.

 `requiredScopes()` accepts either a string or an array of strings.